 Seed 293T cells in D10 growth media (see Subsection 4.2 for media composition) so that they will be 50%-70% confluent the next day.
 For a six-well plate, this is 5 × 105 cells per well (2.5 × 105 cells per mL).

 At 16-24 h after seeding, transfect the cells with the plasmids required for lentiviral production.
-We transfected using BioT (Bioland Scientific) following the manufacturer’s instructions and using the following plasmid mix per well of a six-well plate (plasmid amounts should be adjusted for larger plates):
+We transfected using BioT (Bioland Scientific, Paramount, CA, USA) following the manufacturer’s instructions and using the following plasmid mix per well of a six-well plate (plasmid amounts should be adjusted for larger plates):

 1 μg of lentiviral backbone–we used either the ZsGreen (NR-52520) or the Luciferase-IRES-ZsGreen (NR-52516) backbone